 As a reminder, en bloc capsulectomy is usually performed in cases when silicone implant rupture has occurred to prevent contents of the implant from leaking into other parts of the body.
 But in the case of breast implant illness, the physical cause of symptoms is unknown or nonexistent.
 A safer and more effective approach to the treatment of BII is just removing the implant and not the capsule.

 Breast implant illness is not a recognized medical condition, but it doesn’t mean the problem is fictional or imaginary.
-For decades the reports showed some women experienced a wide range of symptoms after undergoing breast augmentation procedure with implants.
+For decades the reports showed some women experienced a wide range of symptoms after undergoing breast augmentation procedures with implants.
 Symptoms are, indeed, numerous and their severity may vary from one woman to another.
 Treatment depends on the symptoms, but every surgeon may have a unique approach.

 If you suspect you have BII or want to know more about it, make sure to see a specialist plastic surgeon for a professional consultation.